 This doesn’t require much of an intro – the more you save, the more you earn!

-Here are the tactics for lowering Paypal and eBay fees that we have learned on our journey.
+Here are the tactics for lowering eBay selling fees that we have learned on our journey to grossing millions on eBay.

-1. Reduce eBay fees – A dedicated eBay store per country
+1. Reduce eBay selling fees – A dedicated eBay store per country

 eBay offer discounted listing fees and ‘final value’ fees for store subscribers.